Azagaia: Funeral and subsequent protests

 On 14 March 2023, Azagaia's funeral took place at Maputo City Hall.
 Following the service, when the funeral procession was travelling towards Michafutene cemetery for the burial, armed riot police blocked a road near the Palácio da Ponta Vermelha, the residence of the President of Mozambique, that the procession was due to pass.
 The procession were chanting popular Azagaia songs, including "Povo no poder" and "Vampiros" (English: "Vampires"), in which Azagaia had compared corrupt leaders to vampires.
 The police redirected the procession before using teargas to disperse the crowd.
-The police's response was controversial, with Human Rights Watch raising concerns that unneccessary force had been used to disperse a peaceful crowd.
-The Mozambican government did not explicity comment on this, though Eldevina Materula, the Minister of Culture and Tourism, did release a statement saying that "Mozambican music and culture are in mourning" in response to Azagaia's death.
+The police's response was controversial, with Human Rights Watch raising concerns that unnecessary force had been used to disperse a peaceful crowd.
+The Mozambican government did not explicitly comment on this, though Eldevina Materula, the Minister of Culture and Tourism, did release a statement saying that "Mozambican music and culture are in mourning" in response to Azagaia's death.

 On 17 March 2023, it was announced that marches in honour of Azagaia, as well as in protest against the treatment of mourners at his funeral, would be held in cities across all eleven of Mozambique's provinces.
 Local police refused to authorise a demonstration in Cabo Delgado Province, citing an ongoing Islamist insurgency there.
-On 18 March 2023, police fired tear gas and rubber bullets at protestors preparing to start an authorised march in Maputo; the march was ultimately prevented from going ahead, and at least two people were injured when a tear gas cannister landed in a private residence.
+On 18 March 2023, police fired tear gas and rubber bullets at protestors preparing to start an authorised march in Maputo; the march was ultimately prevented from going ahead, and at least two people were injured when a tear gas canister landed in a private residence.
 22 protestors were arrested in Maputo, as well as 10 in Beira, where protestors were similarly given authorisation to march, only to be prevented from doing so by armed police officers.

+Legacy

+On 6 April 2023, a concert honouring Azagaia was held in Lisbon, Portugal.
+The concert, curated by Azagaia's collaborator Valete, included performances by Sérgio Godinho and Paulo Flores.

+In October 2023, during public demonstrations triggered by the 2023 local election results, the RENAMO mayoral candidate, Venâncio Mondlane, led a march in Maputo, chanting "povo no poder", in reference to Azagaia's song.

+In the aftermath of the disputed 2024 Mozambican general election, “Povo no Poder" was prominently played during protests.